nouhoum/ansible-ec2-play/EC2.md

 # EC2 Utilities

 ## ec2Create
-Creates an EC2 instance and key pair if required
+Creates an EC2 instance and key pair if required.
+The ID of the new EC2 instance is automatically added to `hostIds`.

 **Usage**